City-Bureau/chi-covid-resources/README.md

 ## Setup

 You'll need [Node](https://nodejs.org/en/) installed and an [Airtable](https://airtable.com/) account set up with the fields in [`src/pages/index.js`](./src/pages/index.js).
 If you want to use the resource flagging functionality, you'll also need to deploy an AWS Lambda function using the [`serverless-airtable-button`](https://github.com/City-Bureau/serverless-airtable-button) repo.
+Alternatively you could replace the custom form with an Airtable embed using the `AirtableEmbed` component.

-Copy the `.env.sample` to `.env` and fill in the values with your Airtable credentials, and optionally the API Gateway endpoint for flagging resources.
+Copy the `.env.sample` to `.env` and fill in the values with your Airtable credentials.
+Then make sure to replace the `form-id` keys in `src/intl/` with the Airtable IDs of your forms.

 Once you've set up the prerequisites, you can install dependencies and start a server at [localhost:8000](http://localhost:8000) with: